 Speaking of dinosaurs, the Prehistoric Journey exhibit on the third floor is a must see.
 This massive gallery traces the evolution of life on earth from single-celled organisms, prehistoric life under the ocean, the age of the dinosaurs, the rise of mammals, and early hominids.

 Highlights in the Prehistoric Journey exhibit include an 80-foot Diplodocus skeleton, dramatic Allosaurus and Stegosaurus fossils locked in battle, a replica skull of an ancient Dunkleosteus fish, and the chance to observe staff working on and preparing real fossils in the Earth Sciences Lab.

 Housed in the back hall on the third level, Our Senses: Creating Your Reality explores the science behind our senses with interactive exhibits and activities.
 Learn about our specialized sensory systems and the senses beyond sight, hearing, smell, taste, and touch.
-This is a particularly kid-friendly exhibit with a fun live show teaching kids how their senses work to create reality.
+This is a particularly kid-friendly exhibit with a fun live show teaching kids how their senses and brain work together to create reality.

 When we were here, the Museum was hosting the Leonardo da Vinci: 500 Years of Genius exhibit.
 The generously sized hall was packed full of working models and reproductions of his work, and a multisensory cinematic experience exploring da Vinci’s life.
 The kids tried out the Leonardo-inspired catapults, and we met historical enactors dressed in Renaissance attire conversing and singing.

 We also appreciated the opportunity to view world-class reproductions of Leonardo’s most famous paintings including The Last Supper, La Vergine delle Rocce, and a reconstruction of how the Mona Lisa would have looked when it was first painted.